NatronGitHub/Natron/Documentation/source/guide/getstarted-environment-menus.rst

 Preferences...
-  many preferences let you change the display of informations inside Natron.
+  Many preferences let you change the display of informations inside Natron.
 Many optimisation settings are also located in this menu.

 Undo/Redo
   The Undo item is modified dynamically to hint you about the last operation that can be undone.

-.. note::  You can number your files with different patterns like "name_v01" but you will have to increment manually with "Save Project As..."

 Layout menu
 -------------